WICG/compression-dictionary-transport/README.md

 To discourage encoding user-specific private information into the dictionaries, any out-of-band dictionaries fetched using a `<link>` will be uncredentialed fetches.

 ### Cache/CDN considerations
-Any caches between the server and the client will need to be able to support `Vary` on both `Accept-Encoding` and `sec-bikeshed-available-dictionary`, otherwise the responses will be either corrupt (in the case of serving a sbr resource with the wrong dictionary) or ineffective (serving the brotli-compressed resource when sbr was possible)
+Any caches between the server and the client will need to be able to support `Vary` on both `Accept-Encoding` and `sec-bikeshed-available-dictionary`, otherwise the responses will be either corrupt (in the case of serving a sbr resource with the wrong dictionary) or ineffective (serving the brotli-compressed resource when sbr was possible).

-Any middle-boxes in the request flow will also need to support the `sbr` content-encoding.
-Either by passing it through unmodified or by managing the appropriate dictionaries and compressed resources.
+Any middle-boxes in the request flow will also need to support the `sbr` content-encoding, either by passing it through unmodified or by managing the appropriate dictionaries and compressed resources.

 ## Open Questions